Wowe-Peanut/Snail/README.md

 # Currently working on:
 - Before I go about adding 3D contact, I want to do some optimizations, mostly sparse stuff... gotta go fast
+- It's difficult to comparse the different solvers by eye, I gotta add timers and get the vscode profiler working
+- Just converting to sparse at the last step seems to give *some* improvement, but it's not as large as I would have hoped... so
+I'm gonna try making each step of the

 # TODO